Junction40/comp0111-repo-analysis/README.md

 ## Public GitHub Repositories

-For this example, we will use the PyGithub Repository.
+For this example, we will use the mock repository we created to test the script.
 This repository is hosted on public GitHub.

 1. Navigate to the `config.py` file in the repository.

 2. Ensure the `github_enterprise_repo` variable is set to `False`.
 The `github_enterprise_hostname` variable will not be used in this case, and thus can be set to any value (e.g. `""`).

 3. Set the `analysed-repository` value to the repository you want to analyse in the format of `"*USER_NAME*/*REPO_NAME*"`.
-For the example described at the beginning of this section, this value would be `"PyGithub/PyGithub"`.
+For the example described at the beginning of this section, this value would be `"davejjwilliams/repository-analysis-mock"`.

 4. Set the `filter_date` variable to the date from which you want to save comments onwards.
 If you want to keep all comments, you can simply choose a reasonably old date that will encompass all commits since the beginning of the repository (e.g. 30 years ago).
 PLEASE NOTE: the format of the date is European with 4-digit year, e.g. 25/12/2000.

 5. In the `results` directory, create a file named `results_*REPO_NAME*.csv` with only the name of the repo you wish to analyse.
-For the example above, this would be `results_PyGithub.csv`.
+For the example above, this would be `results_repository-analysis-mock.csv`.

 6. You can now run the `comment-analysis-script.py` to see your results.

 ## Enterprise GitHub Repositories

-For repositories hosted on an GitHub enterprise with a custom hostname, there is a slightly different process including an additional step compared to public repositories.
+For repositories hosted on a GitHub enterprise with a custom hostname, there is a slightly different process including an additional step compared to public repositories.

 1. Navigate to the `config.py` file in the repository.